-The endocrine system is a complex network of organs that are responsible for the production and management of hormones, chemical messengers is the body which travel through the bloodstream to control most of body`s functions.
+The endocrine system is a complex network of organs that are responsible for the production and management of hormones, chemical messengers in the body which travel through the bloodstream to control most of the body`s functions.

 Hormones are produced by various glands throughout the body, out of which the most significant include the pituitary gland or “the Master Gland,” the hypothalamus ( responsible for body signals like mood, thirst, and sleep), parathyroid ( regulates the amount of calcium in the body), thymus ( affects the immune system and produces T-cells), pancreas ( controls blood sugar levels), thyroid ( it controls calorie burning and heart rate), pineal of thalamus ( produces melatonin), and the ovaries ( secrete estrogen, testosterone and progesterone).